-- Individualized treatment planning; - Individual and family therapy - Nursing on-site 24/7; - Skills restoration and health literacy counseling; - Assessment and evaluation as well as additional clinically indicated psychiatric and medical consultation services; - Medical, psychological, psychiatric, laboratory, and toxicology services available on-site or by consult or referral; - Crisis intervention and safety planning support available 24/7; - Peer recovery support services, offered as an optional supplement for individuals; - Care coordination through referrals to higher and lower levels of care, as well as community and social supports, to include the following: - The provider shall collaborate in the transfer, referral, and/or discharge planning process to ensure continuity of care; - The provider shall establish and maintain referral relationships with step-down programs appropriate to the population served: - The provider shall collaborate with the individual's primary care physician and other treatment providers such as psychiatrists, psychologists, and substance use disorder providers. - At a minimum, required components of 23-Hour Crisis Stabilization include: assessment (psychiatric, nursing and LMHP), crisis intervention, and care coordination.
-Providers must have the capacity to provide any of the above components for up to 23 hours based on the individual's needs. - Services must be provided in-person with the exception of the psychiatric evaluation and care coordination. - Service delivery must be individualized.
-Group delivery of service components is not appropriate for this service.
+- Individualized treatment planning; - Individual and family therapy - Nursing on-site 24/7; - Skills restoration and health literacy counseling; - Assessment and evaluation as well as additional clinically indicated psychiatric and medical consultation services; - Medical, psychological, psychiatric, laboratory, and toxicology services available on-site or by consult or referral; - Crisis intervention and safety planning support available 24/7; - Peer recovery support services, offered as an optional supplement for individuals; - Care coordination through referrals to higher and lower levels of care, as well as community and social supports, to ensure continuity of care.

+At a minimum, required components of 23-Hour Crisis Stabilization include: assessment (psychiatric, nursing and LMHP), crisis intervention, and care coordination.
+Providers must have the capacity to provide any of the above components for up to 23 hours based on the individual's needs.

+- Services must be provided in-person with the exception of the psychiatric evaluation and care coordination. - Service delivery must be individualized.
+Group delivery of service components is not appropriate for this service. - Services must be accessible 24 hours a day, 7 days a week.